codemagic-ci-cd/codemagic-docs/content/yaml-notification/email.md

   - /yaml-publishing/email
 ---

-If the build finishes successfully, release notes (if passed), and the generated artifacts will be published to the provided email address(es).
-The artifact download links in email are valid for 24 hours.
+If the build finishes successfully, release notes (if passed) and the generated artifacts will be published to the provided email address(es).
+The artifact download links in email are, by default, valid for 24 hours; the lifetime of publicly accessible artifact download links is configurable in **Team settings > Artifact download links**.

 If the build fails, an email with a link to build logs will be sent.